allysonyoung/microblog/README.md

   * I think my message implementation does its job.
 You can create a new message, delete a message or show a message.
 You can also see a list of all current messages in `/messages`.

-### HW05 (Likes)
-To like a message:
-  * You must be logged in as a user to be able to a like a message.
-  * Once you're logged in, go to the 'Messages' feed and click 'Show' on a message.
-  There, you can find a 'Like' button under the message contents.
-You'd have to refresh the page to see the list of likes.
-  * A list of users who have liked the message will appear under the message contents.
-  * Future functionality improvement: Add 'Unlike' or delete likes.

-### HW06 (Real Time Updates, Continuous Integration Setup)
-  * Added functionality of having real time updates using web sockets.
-Message title, content, user who posted the message, and a link the the message show page is added to the top of the message feed.
-  * Travis CI was also set up.